CRM Design: 7 Best Practices

 An example of a CRM flow we adapted for mobile

-CRMs are typically composed of multiple modules, such as sales, marketing, contact management, administration, etc. These modules help users compartmentalize features, making the CRM’s offerings more digestible.
+CRMs are typically composed of multiple modules, such as sales, marketing, contact management, administration, etc. These modules help users compartmentalize features, making the CRM system’s offerings more digestible.
 However, the success of this approach depends on clear information architecture.

 A visual representation of the information architecture for a scheduling system within a CRM.
 The diagram outlines different booking workflows, including session history, class check-ins, grid and list views, and multiple booking tools, highlighting the structured organization of features.